Glossary | FAQs | Press Area | Links | Articles

 PHP (a recursive acronym for PHP: Hypertext Preprocessor) is an open-source, server-side HTML embedded scripting language used to create dynamic Web pages.
 It is typically used on Solaris and Linux platforms.

-Page impression
+Page Impression

 Each time a page is viewed within a website.
 The number of page impressions a website receives in a week (for example) is the number of times pages have successfully been viewed.